santi69/Cumulocity_Interview_Lab-session/Readme.md

 ![300X300](images/ChangePassword_4.png)

 * **Note :** The password must contain
-i.
+a.
 At least 8 characters
-ii.
-Uppercase or lowercase characters or both iii.
-A special character iv.
+b.
+Uppercase or lowercase characters or both
+c.
+A special character
+d.
 Numerical digits 0-9
 	_The password is strong when it includes all the above conditions_

 5. Re-enter the password